Help! I have a toddler refusing to eat

 Here are some tricks you can try at home to help your toddler overcome their reluctance for some foods.

-Aversions often arise with “healthy” foods like vegetables, fruits and protein sources.
-I’ll bet this never happens with French fries!
+Aversions often arise with foods like vegetables, fruits and protein sources.

-Getting a child who refuses to eat, to try healthy foods is super stressful for parents.
-Luckily our Top 10 list of tips for handling extremely picky eaters targets these foods.
+Getting a child who refuses to eat, to try new foods is super stressful for parents.
+Luckily our Top 10 list of tips for handling picky eaters targets these foods.

 1) Serve a balanced plate

-Serve a balanced plate at every meal, but don’t comment or pressure your kids to it any of the components.
+Serve a balanced plate at every meal, but don’t comment or pressure your kids to eat any of the components.

 Pressure will only create more desire to refuse.
-Don’t worry about them not eating anything.
+Try not to worry about them not eating anything.

 You cook it and serve it, and that’s it.
 Your toddler refusing to eat is a normal part of this, but give it time…a lot of time.